-While GAPs consumed a high proportion of pests at late crop stages, the two predator groups in our study system, spiders and ladybeetles (Table S1), exhibited distinct dietary patterns over the crop season (Fig. 1, Fig. 2).
-Specifically, pest consumption by spiders increased substantially, but pest consumption by ladybeetles remained stable over the season (Fig. 2b vs. 2c).
+While GAPs consumed a high proportion of pests at late crop stages, the two major predator groups in our study system, spiders and ladybeetles (Table S1), exhibited distinct dietary patterns over the crop season.
+Specifically, pest consumption by spiders increased substantially, but pest consumption by ladybeetles remained stable over the season.
 This may be because different foraging modes—sit-and-wait (spiders) or actively hunting (ladybeetles)—can lead to different prey capture and thus diet composition (Nyffeler, 1999; Klecka and Boukal, 2013).
 For example, long-jawed orb-weavers (Tetragnatha), the most abundant genus in our spider samples, are sit-and-wait predators.
 The diet composition of these predators generally reflects prey availability (Nyffeler, 1999).
-In contrast, ladybeetles are actively hunting predators and may preferentially feed on rice herbivores, resulting in stable pest consumption over time (Fig. 1c, Fig. 2c, Fig. 3).
+In contrast, ladybeetles are actively hunting predators and may preferentially feed on rice herbivores, resulting in stable pest consumption over time.
 Because predator foraging modes shape predator-prey-plant interactions (Schmitz, 2008), we encourage future studies to examine different assemblages of sit-and-wait vs. actively hunting predators in field conditions to reveal the most efficient biocontrol practice over the entire crop season.

 4.2.
 Generalists exhibit consistent pest consumption patterns over years

 Ideal biocontrol agents provide a consistent, predictable effect on pests under various environmental conditions.
-Accordingly, GAPs in this study showed consistent pest consumption across years (Fig. 2), despite various abiotic and biotic environmental conditions.
+Accordingly, GAPs in this study showed consistent pest consumption across years, despite variable abiotic and biotic environmental conditions.
 Specifically, regarding the abiotic factors, the daily mean temperature, particularly from April to June, varied substantially among years (Appendix A: Fig. S3).
 The daily precipitation also fluctuated over the three study years, with multiple high precipitation events in 2017, overall low precipitation in 2018, and relatively uniform precipitation in 2019 (Appendix A: Fig. S3).
 Regarding the biotic factors, the composition of rice herbivores at the flowering and ripening stages differed substantially among the three years, in particular the two most dominant groups: leafhoppers (Cicadellidae/Nephotettix) and planthoppers (Delphacidae/Nilaparvata) (Appendix A: Table S3).
-Although both abiotic and biotic factors varied substantially over the years of our study, pest consumption by GAPs generally remained stable, suggesting that GAPs can be a predictable, valuable tool for pest control in sustainable agriculture (but see Eitzinger et al., 2021).
+Although both abiotic and biotic factors varied substantially over the years of our study period, pest consumption by GAPs generally remained stable, suggesting that GAPs can be a predictable, valuable tool for pest control in sustainable agriculture (but see Eitzinger et al., 2021).

 4.3.
 Factors associated with pest consumption by predators

-The proportion of rice pests in GAPs’ diets differed between farm types and among crop stages but was not associated with the percent forest cover surrounding the farms or the relative abundance of rice herbivores in the field (Table 1).
-Overall, GAPs in conventional farms consumed a higher proportion of rice pests in their diet compared to those in organic farms (Table 2).
+The proportion of rice pests in GAPs’ diets differed between farm types and among crop stages but was not associated with the percent forest cover surrounding the farms or the relative abundance of rice herbivores in the field.
+Overall, GAPs in conventional farms consumed a higher proportion of rice pests in their diet compared to those in organic farms.
 There are two explanations for this: 1) Organic farming may promote arthropod diversity and therefore distract predators from feeding on target pests (Bengtsson et al., 2005; Birkhofer et al., 2008; Lichtenberg et al., 2017).
 2) Pest densities may be higher in conventional farms (Porcel et al., 2018), leading to higher predator-prey encounter rates and thus pest consumption by GAPs.
 Regardless of the potential mechanisms, our results highlight the important but overlooked biocontrol value of GAPs in conventional farming systems.